A Study of Snake-like Locomotion Through the Analysis of a Flexible Robot Model: Introduction

-The idea that frictional anisotropy plays a role in snake locomotion was put forward long ago in the engineering literature \cite{Be} (theory) and, most notably, by Hirose in his seminal work on robotic snake-like locomotion \cite{Hi}.
-Hirose was among the first to call attention on the potential of biological inspiration in designing robots by studying snake-like locomotors and manipulators \cite{Hi}.
-Technological advances in this field have led to the development of detailed models for snake robots crafted with more and more jointed active parts, eventually leading to the use of continuum theories \cite{Chi}.
-In some more recent contributions on the subject \cite{BoySha,BoyPo,Tr,Re} Cosserat models are used for the mechanics of slender flexible robots, described as deformable rods.
+The idea that frictional anisotropy plays a role in snake locomotion was put forward long ago in the engineering literature \cite{Be} and, most notably, by Hirose in his seminal work on robotic snake-like locomotion \cite{Hi}.
+Hirose was among the first to realize the potential of biological inspiration in designing robots by studying snake-like locomotors and manipulators \cite{Hi}.
+Technological advances in this field have led to the development of models for snake robots crafted with more and more jointed active segments, eventually leading to the use of continuum theories \cite{Chi}.
+In some more recent contributions \cite{BoySha,BoyPo,Tr,Re,Rucker}, Cosserat models are used for the mechanics of slender flexible robots, described as deformable rods.

-In this paper, we study a model system consisting of a planar inextensible elastic rod that is able to control its spontaneous curvature.
-We use a Cosserat model, and derive the equations of motion for two special cases: one in which the system is confined inside a frictionless sleeve, and one in which the system is placed on an anisotropic frictional environment with an infinite contrast between longitudinal and transversal friction, so that the rod can slide longitudinally along its axis, but cannot slip laterally (i.e., in the transversal direction).